 - I’m ENTITLED to have the things I want (no you’re not).

-In 2018, entitlement is at an all time high.
+In 2022 and beyond, entitlement is at an all-time high.

 Or what about people who expect others to do everything for them, and even look down on the same people who do things for them?